autumninthecloud/IM_w_fairness/Influence_Maximization/Influence_Maximization.md

 #  Influence Maximization resources

-Included in this folder are some select papers that were helpful in learning about this topic.
+Included in this folder are some select papers and videos that were helpful in learning about this topic.

 ## Surveys